Brandons42/memroll-privacy-policy/README.md

 # MemRoll Privacy Policy

 The official privacy policy for the MemRoll iOS app.
+You can find the privacy policy for the pro version [here](https://github.com/Brandons42/memroll-pro-privacy-policy).

 ## Table of Contents
 [Information used](#information-used)